Sapphires Gemstones: Colors, Prices, and How to Buy Loose Stones

 The vast majority of sapphires on the market, roughly 90-95%, have undergone some treatment.
 This is standard practice.
 Full disclosure is mandatory.

 - Heat Treatment: The most common and widely accepted method.
 Sapphires are heated to 1,200-1,800 degrees Celsius to improve color saturation and dissolve certain inclusions.
 The GIA considers heated sapphires "natural" because the process simply optimizes what nature started.
 Like heat-treated rubies, these stones are stable and durable.
+For the full picture, read unheated vs heated sapphire.

 - Diffusion Treatment: Heating with coloring agents like titanium or beryllium that penetrate the surface.
 The color layer is shallow, not deep.
 These sapphires cost significantly less because the color doesn't go all the way through.
 A jeweler can sometimes spot diffusion by immersing the stone and observing color concentration at facet junctions.